federosso/Arb_Trng_BIN_Console/README.md

-# Cryptocurrency Triangular Arbitrage on Binance
+# Cryptocurrency Triangular Arbitrage on Binance Exchange
 ##  Complete and automatic trading system for triangular arbitrage for all cryptocurrencies

 This project is written in PHP and works through the Windows and Linux console.